Into Burr Lane

 Edward Morris left the Gladstone Inn in October 1899 to go to the Travellers’ Rest.
 To replace Edward at the Gladstone came Henry Hockley, previously landlord of the Needlemakers Arms and then steward of the Liberal Club in the Lower Market Place; the latter was there as the Victorian Age came to a close.

-Post script: In 1902 William Bell Spencer, son of Hillary and Selina (nee Bell), and whose mother thus had close links with the Travellers’ Rest.
+Post script: In 1902 the landlord was William Bell Spencer, son of Hillary and Selina (nee Bell), and whose mother thus had close links with the Travellers’ Rest.

 ————————————————————————————————————————————————–